PaimaStudios/tower-defense-backend/documentation/map-encoding.md

 ```

 #### Blocked paths usage
+Blocked path tiles are to be used sparingly as a last resort, to subtly influence the paths of spawned units.
+Units can be spawned on top of these tiles but they can't walk through them.

+Units can get stuck if blocked paths are placed in a way that no adjacent path tile is present.
+There must always be a clear path from blocked path to the defender base.

 Blocked paths are currently used on 2 maps.
 Illustrated by the green material on screenshots below.
 ![Backwards map](images/backwards.png)
 ![Straight map](images/straight.png)